mdrummond1/Games/README.md

 # Games
-For simple games that I've created.
+For simple game-related programs that I've built.